Trang Nguyen

-In 2013, Trang was immortalised as an online game character to help raise awareness on rhino conservation.
-The game attracted over 3 million players within the first two weeks of game launched.
-In 2018, Trang Nguyen participated in the South African documentary film, Stroop: Journey into the Rhino Horn War. and the US documentary Breaking Their Silence: Women on the Frontline of the Poaching War.
+In 2013, Trang was featured as a character on RuneScape to help raise awareness on rhino conservation.
+The game attracted over 3 million players within the first two weeks after release.
+In 2018, Trang participated in the South African documentary film, Stroop: Journey into the Rhino Horn War. and the US documentary Breaking Their Silence: Women on the Frontline of the Poaching War.
+In 2023, Trang was featured in BBC documentary series Planet Earth III while going undercover to prevent illegal ivory trade in Ivory Coast.